expressjs/expressjs.com/_includes/readmes/session.md

 req.session.cookie.maxAge = hour
 ```

-For example when `maxAge` is set to `60000` (one minute), and 30 seconds
+For example, when `maxAge` is set to `60000` (one minute) and 30 seconds
-has elapsed it will return `30000` until the current request has completed,
+has elapsed, it will return `30000` until the current request has completed,
 at which time `req.session.touch()` is called to reset
 `req.session.cookie.maxAge` to its original value.